aridjayarecipes/cutesrecipes.web.app/content/post/2003-steps-to-make-ultimate-dahi-bhalle.md

 ##### Steps to make Dahi bhalle:

-1. Soak urad Dal &amp; moong overnight.
+1. Soak urad Dal & moong overnight.
-1. Wash the Dal &amp; grind them into fine paste.(Don&#39;t add water while grinding)
+1. Wash the Dal & grind them into fine paste.(Don't add water while grinding)
 1. Beat the batter for 5 mins.It will be light and fluffy.
-1. Add salt &amp; jeera into the mixture.
+1. Add salt & jeera into the mixture.
-1. Take a kadai &amp; heat oil.Add spoonful of the batter into the oil &amp; deep fry them.Fry till the vadas are crisp &amp; golden.
+1. Take a kadai & heat oil.Add spoonful of the batter into the oil & deep fry them.Fry till the vadas are crisp & golden.
 1. Drop these vadas into a bowl of water for 10-20 mins.
 1. Meanwhile whisk the yoghurt in a bowl.Add little sugar into mixture.
-1. Squeeze the excess water from the vadas &amp; transfer into a bowl.Put yoghurt mixture over the vadas.
+1. Squeeze the excess water from the vadas & transfer into a bowl.Put yoghurt mixture over the vadas.
 1. Sprinkle cumin powder,black salt,chilli powder,chaat masala, tamarind date chutney,mint chutney on top.
-1. Garnish with bhujia &amp; pomegranate pearls.
+1. Garnish with bhujia & pomegranate pearls.
 1. Serve chilled.